microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 The `SharedTree` library can be found in the [fluid-experimental/tree2](https://www.npmjs.com/package/@fluid-experimental/tree2) package.

-To get started, run the following from a terminal in your repository:
+To get started, run the following from a terminal in your project folder:

 ```bash
 npm install @fluid-experimental/tree2